isomerpages/moe-ferngreenpri/_our-curriculum/PE, Art & Music (PE, Art, MU)/Physical Education, Art & Music (PE, Art, MU).md

 *   Develop PE, Art & Music teachers to be competent, confident and efficient educators.

 ### **To achieve the Department’s goals, students will be**

+*   experiencing key milestones programmes in the areas of Physical Education, Art and Music.

+*   acquiring sports & games and life-skills to sustain a healthy lifestyle.